17 Stretches for Immediate Sciatica Pain Relief During Pregnancy

 So your first step is to see a physical therapist, either in person or virtually, and rule out other common causes of hip pain during pregnancy.
 Once you have a diagnosis, your PT can create a personalized treatment plan for you.

 Already been diagnosed with sciatica?
 Keep reading for some information about what causes, why it happens during pregnancy, and some stretches that will give you immediate relief.
+You'll find all the stretches shown in this video, plus detailed instructions below.

 What exactly is sciatica?